Ann Hatton

-Ann Julia Hatton (née Kemble; other married name Curtis; published as Ann of Swansea) (29 April 1764 – 26 December 1838), was a popular novelist in Britain in the early 19th century and author of Tammany, the first known libretto by a woman.
+Ann Julia Hatton (née Kemble, published as Ann of Swansea; 29 April 1764 – 26 December 1838), was a popular novelist in Britain in the early 19th century and author of Tammany, the first known libretto by a woman.

 Biography

 Ann Hatton was born in Worcester, the daughter of strolling player Roger Kemble.
 She was the sister of the actors Sarah Siddons and John Philip Kemble.
 Other members of the Kemble family were also actors.
 Ann was apprenticed to a mantua maker before going on the stage.